 This denotes regulations relating to the granting to individuals of immunity from obligations to contribute tax, as in grants to foreign benefactors, but also in the context of agreements on economic privileges arrived at between two states.

-This primarily refers to regulations relating to spending relating to testamentary wills and the creation of longstanding foundations, as represented by TESTAMENT AND FOUNDATION under ACTIVITY.
+This primarily refers to regulations relating to spending relating to testamentary wills and the creation of longstanding foundations, as represented by ‘Testament and foundation’ under ‘Transaction Type’.

 This denotes payments, transactions or regulations relating to the purchase and supply of timber.